Conditional Formats

 Select the color style of the conditional formatting, e.g. Danger (red)

-5. Finally, under Assign To, you can select whether the color formatting should be applied to the entire row or just a single field.
+5. Finally, under Assign To, you can select whether the color formatting should be applied to the full row or just a single field.
 If you choose the second option, select a specific field.
-In the example, we select the entire row.
+In the example, we select the full row.

 Assign rule to full row or single field